How to Custom Cell Format Number with Text in Excel (4 Ways)

 Suitable Ways to Custom Cell Format Number with Text in Excel

-3. Utilize CONCATENATE Function to Custom Cell Format Number with Text in Excel
+3. Inserting Excel CONCATENATE Function for Custom Cell Format Number with Text

 The CONCATENATE function is used to join two cells or text.
 Follow the instructions below.